adunning/spring-harvest/geoffrey-bache-smith-spring-harvest.md

 | Where no wind blows and no waves reach,
 | A sunken precinct here we keep,
 | With woven wiles of endless sleep;
-| Our twisted stems of sere-hued green.
+| Our twisted stems of sere-hued green,
 | Our pallid blooms what sun has seen?
 | And he that tastes our magic breath
 | Shall sleep that sleep whose name is death.

 | Wild clouds are scurrying overhead,
 | The wild wind’s voice is loud and dread,
-| Sounding the knell of the dying day.
+| Sounding the knell of the dying day,
 | Yet here is silence and gloom alway.
 | And a great longing seizes me
 | To burst my bondage and be free,